 The idea that everything has to be discoverable, and used by a majority of iOS owners, is the kind of thinking that got us into this mess in the first place. iOS has been very weak on powerful features, held back by a need to make everything easy for a majority to discover.

 I’m happy that the iPad finally diverges from the iPhone with today’s launch of iPadOS 13.
 The inclusion of ever-more-powerful keyboard shortcuts, along with these new gestures, doesn’t affect “casual” users at all.
 On the Mac, you can choose ⌘-C to copy, or you can mouse up to the menu bar and find the command there.
 Now a similar choice is available on the iPad.

 The new text tools, then, are excellent, and may be one of the most important updates in iOS 13 for many people.
 You’re going to love them.

 - Apps get this upgrade for free.
-If you’re running the iOS 13 beta, then this is just how text selection works now.
+In iOS 13, this is just how text selection works now.
 There’s no need for developers to do anything to get these news tools. ↩